AndreyVLD/RayTracer/readme.md

 ![final_scene.png](outputs/final_scene.png)
 A ray tracer implemented in Rust, inspired by the *Ray Tracing in One Weekend* book.
-The project renders 3D scenes with spheres, materials, and basic shading.
+The project renders 3D scenes with spheres, boxes, materials, basic shading and lighting.

 ## Features